-The participant must not sign the informed consent form until they fully understand the information contained therein, including visit procedures.
+The participant must not sign the informed consent form until s/he fully understands the information contained in the informed consent, including visit procedures.
 Site SOPs should explain the procedures that study staff members are responsible for implementing to ensure that each participant understands the screening process and the study prior to signing the study informed consent form, respectively, and undertaking any study procedures.

 A comprehension assessment should be conducted and documented prior to a participant signing the ICF.
-This assessment should occur after the participant has completed the informed consent discussion described above, but before they sign the ICF.
-It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-039 to make good judgments about the potential participant's understanding of the required information.
+This assessment should occur after the participant has completed the informed consent discussion described above, but before s/he is asked to sign the ICF.
+It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-037 to make good judgments about the potential participant's understanding of the required information.